 - Address any co-occurring mental health conditions, like anxiety, depression or post-traumatic stress disorder (PTSD)

-- Learn coping strategies needed to continue recovery after leaving rehab
+- Learn coping strategies needed to continue recovery outside a professional rehab setting

-Rehabilitation care is available across the country, but it’s important to remember that not all treatment options for cocaine addiction are the same.
+Rehabilitation care is available across the country, but it’s important to remember that not all treatment options for cocaine addiction are created equal.
 What works for one person may not work for another.
 Some people may prefer in-state treatment, while others find more success in out-of-state care.
-Navigating different addiction treatment options can be tricky, but by carefully evaluating the available options and choosing a reputable care center, people increase their chance of success.
+Navigating different cocaine addiction treatment options can be tricky, but by carefully evaluating your options and choosing a reputable care center, you increase your chances of success.

 Cocaine Overdose Treatment

 Symptoms of cocaine overdose include high blood pressure, sweating, nausea, confusion, severe anxiety, tremors, seizures or stroke.
 Because many of these can be life-threatening, it’s vital that you don’t perform cocaine overdose treatment at home.

 At The Recovery Village, we understand that cocaine addiction is a complex and multidimensional condition involving physical, social, familial, environmental and other deeply personal factors.
-We ensure that all our cocaine treatment plans are customized to meet the individual needs of our clients.
+Because of this, we ensure that all our cocaine treatments are customized to meet the individual needs of our clients.
 Staff members take the time to get to know each person undergoing care and evaluate their needs from every angle.
 By delivering evidence-based therapeutic methods in a supportive setting, The Recovery Village helps foster growth and healing.